 3. Economic Impact

-The reunification of East and West Germany had significant economic ramifications.
-While it brought investments and new opportunities to the formerly communist East, it also put a strain on the West German economy.
-The process of merging the two vastly different economies caused soaring unemployment rates and economic challenges for Germany.
+The reunification of the East and West Germany had economic implication.
+Though it has introduced investments and opportunities in to the previously published East which was once the communism part of Germany, it has added pressure to the West Germany’s economy.
+The integration of the two completely different economies led to the level of unemployment and economic strife for Germany.

 Legacy and Lessons Learned